garganshul108/Code-With-Mosh-Playlist-Downloader/AboutTheFiles.md

 # ABOUT.md

-All the files are persent in ./core
+All the files are present in ./core

 ## full_playlist_downloader.sh